Visualize the impact of atmospheric opacity on rover instruments to help scientists reduce mission planning time.

 How can we help scientists understand and predict the impact of atmospheric opacity (tau) on instrumentation and data?

-The advancement of scientific knowledge stands to benefit from disagreement as dissent breeds productive debate in order to reconcile conflicts.
-Our tool needs to facilitate healthy discussion between differing points of view in order to drive scientific advancement.
+The advancement of scientific knowledge stands to benefit from disagreement as dissent breeds productive debate to reconcile conflicts.
+Our tool needs to facilitate healthy discussion between differing points of view to drive scientific advancement.

 Prioritize customization and flexibility